Currently Funded Research

 Faculty: Gail Towsley (PI)

-Funding: University of Utah Center on Aging-Pilot Grant
+Funding: The University of Utah Diabetes and Metabolism Center

 Funding: NIH Eunice Kennedy Shriver National Institute of Child Health and Human Development